absalom-muc/MHI-AC-Ctrl/README.md

 # Acknowledgments
 The coding of the [SPI protocol](SPI.md) of the AC is a nightmare.
 Without [rjdekker's MHI2MQTT](https://github.com/rjdekker/MHI2MQTT) I had no chance to understand the protocol!
 Unfortunately rjdekker is no longer active on GitHub.
 He used an Arduino plus an ESP8266 for his project.
 Also thank you very much on the authors and contributors of [MQTT client](https://github.com/knolleary/pubsubclient), [ArduinoOTA](https://github.com/esp8266/Arduino/tree/master/libraries/ArduinoOTA), [OneWire](https://www.pjrc.com/teensy/td_libs_OneWire.html) and [DallasTemperature](https://github.com/milesburton/Arduino-Temperature-Control-Library) libraries.

+Last but not least thank you for the implementation of MHI-AC-Ctrl in [different environments](https://github.com/absalom-muc/MHI-AC-Ctrl/blob/master/SW-Configuration.md#integration-examples) (FHEM, Tasmota, Home Assistant etc.)